 Biodiversity has a leading role in the Group's strategy, for which reason four priority lines of actions have been established to apply the main principles of conduct set out in the preceding section:

-a) protect biodiversity and make sustainable use of natural capital by adopting a focus on conservation, integrating best practices throughout the life cycle in the management thereof and promoting actions for the regeneration and conservation of natural heritage;
+a) protect biodiversity and make sustainable use of natural capital by adopting a hierarchy of conservation, integrating best practices throughout the life cycle in the management thereof and promoting actions for the regeneration and conservation of natural heritage;

 b) continuously identify, quantify and assess throughout the life cycle of the facilities, the impacts and dependencies of the Group's activities on natural capital, with a focus on biodiversity, through the promotion of research and improving understanding of the ecosystems of the environments of the territories in which it operates;

-c) partnering with Stakeholders, considering their biodiversity needs and expectations, and participating in biodiversity enhancement projects; and
+c) partnering with Stakeholders, considering their biodiversity needs and expectations, and participating in projects for the enhancement of biodiversity and the protection of and respect for animals; and

 d) highlighting and raising awareness of the importance of biodiversity protection and conservation through training, internal and external education, awards, publications, and sponsorship, and internal and external communication of the impact of the Group's activities in this area.